festoni/MazezamSolvers/README.md

 # MazezamSolvers

+MazezamSolvers is a set of solvers for the puzzle game MazezaM.
+An example version of the game can be played online [here](https://www.puzzlescript.net/play.html?p=7718522).

 NOTES:
   There is a main.py file which has a test case for all the functions except DFS, because it enters a loop and never stops.